Liriope spicata aka Creeping Liriope

 Creeping Liriope, Creeping Lilyturf

-How to care for Creeping Liriope
+How difficult is it to take care of Creeping Liriope

 Even if you don't have a green thumb, you can successfully care for Creeping Liriope due to its easy-going nature.